HuidaeCho/foss4g-2021-r.topmodel-workshop/docs/source/r.topmodel-parameters.rst

      - 0.001
      - 40
    * - vch
-     - Main channel routing velocity in m/h
+     - Main channel routing velocity in m/h; not to be calibrated
      - 50
      - 2000
    * - vr